Bigfoot71/PixelForge/README.md

 - **Framebuffer Support**: Supports framebuffers, enabling rendering to various pixel buffers.
 - **Texture Rendering**: Supports rendering of textures using pixel buffers.
 - **Perspective Correction**: Applies perspective correction to texture coordinates during 3D rendering.
-- **Primitive Rendering**: Capable of rendering points, lines, triangles, quads, strips, and fans efficiently.
+- **Primitive Rendering**: Efficiently renders points, lines, triangles, quads, strips, and fans.
+Additionally, it allows for adjusting point size, line width, and polygon mode, enabling rendering of triangles and quads as lines or points.
-- **Pixel Formats**: Provides support for various commonly used pixel formats, and allows users to supply their own getter/setter functions for each texture and framebuffer, enabling flexibility and customization.
+- **Pixel Formats**: Supports various commonly used pixel formats and allows users to provide their own getter/setter functions for each texture and framebuffer via function pointers.
 - **Blend Modes**: Offers several blend modes for color blending, such as addition, subtraction, multiplication, simple averaging, and alpha blending.
-Additionally, supports custom color blending functions.
+Additionally, supports custom color blending functions via function pointer.
+- **Depth Testing**: Enables toggling depth testing for 3D rendering management.
+Several basic depth testing functions are provided, but it's also possible to supply custom functions via function pointers.
+Additionally, the refresh depth value can be adjusted as needed.
 - **Material Support**: Rendering material support through `pfMaterialf` and `pfMaterialfv`, similar to OpenGL 1.
 - **Blinn-Phong Lighting**: Rendering multiple lights using `pfLightfv`, with a default support for up to 8 lights, adjustable via a macro.
 Additionally, support for Phong lighting with perfect reflection can be activated through another macro.
 - **Face Culling**: Supports selection of face culling _(back face culling, front face culling, "no culling")_.